Ammar123890/SlySol/readme.md

 # clone the app using
     git clone https://github.com/Ammar123890/SlySol.git

-# install the dependencies using yarn init OR npm init
+# install the dependencies using yarn init OR npm i
-    yarn init
+    yarn install
-    npm init
+    npm install

 # for run the code open terminal in root folder and write
     yarn run server